sebeichholz/picture-bot/README.md

 # usage
 1. (clone repository)
-2. create a file ".env" and enter these lines (use your onw URL and mastodon app token):
+2. create a file ".env" and enter these lines (use your own URL and mastodon app token):

     ```
     MASTODON_TOKEN=<your token here